 A darker hue of whatever color it is.
 I hope this was helpful.

-Anonymous asked: Let's talk sex for a moment, shall we?
+Anonymous said: Let's talk sex for a moment, shall we?
 I've been dating the same guy for two years and we've been sexually active since the six-month mark, but I don't find myself turned on by anything he says or does.
 I find him attractive, but nothing about his body or appearance is sexually appealing.
 When I do seek out sex, it's because I'd been craving release prior to seeing him, not because of something he did.
 Is it normal to not be sexually attracted to someone you deeply love in a romantic way?

 Let’s talk about sex, baby